Policy Gradient with Tree Expansion: Theoretical Analysis

-Lastly, $\ones_S \mu_{\pib}^\top$ gets canceled due to our choice of $z_i,~i=2,\dots,S.$ This observation along with the above fact that the remainder decays then shows that $\nabla_\theta\log \pid^{\txE} \sum_{i=2}^S z_i = \mathcal{O}(\alpha^d),$ which gives the desired result. \end{proof} Although our proof guarantees that $\alpha = |\lambda_2(P^{\pib})|$ only in the constant-reward case, we conjecture that this is also true in the general case.
-To demonstrate this, we run the following simulation.
-We drew a random finite MDP, parameter vector $\Theta \in \bR^S_+,$ and behavior policy $\pib.$ We then analytically computed the PG variance of \treepolE\ as given in \eqref{eq:grad_var} and compared it to $|\lambda_2(P^{\pib})|^d.$ As seen, the true variance and our bound matched almost identically.
-This suggests that indeed $\alpha = |\lambda_2(P^{\pib})|.$ We repeat this experiment three times for different $P^{\pib}:$ (i) close to uniform, (ii) drawn randomly, and (iii) close to a permutation matrix.
-The three cases match our takeaways on the optimal and worst-case rate decay cases.
-We ran multiple such experiments and in all of them the lines match closely; we give here one such instance.
-To account the for constants, we match the values for the first point in $d=1.$
+\textbf{Theory versus Practice.} We demonstrate the above result in simulation.
+We draw a random finite MDP, parameter vector $\Theta \in \bR^S_+,$ and behavior policy $\pib.$ We then empirically compute the PG variance of \treepolE\ as given in \eqref{eq:grad_var} and compare it to $|\lambda_2(P^{\pib})|^d.$ We repeat this experiment three times for different $P^{\pib}:$ (i) close to uniform, (ii) drawn randomly, and (iii) close to a permutation matrix.
+As seen in Figure \ref{fig: toy simulation}, the empirical variance and our bound match almost identically.
+This also suggests that $\alpha = |\lambda_2(P^{\pib})|$ in the general case and not only when $P^{\pib}$ is reversible or when the reward is constant.